PAARKAVYB/Interface/README.md

 Create a child class.

 ### STEP 3:
-Declare 2 functions deposit() and withdrawal() as abstract methods in the interface.
+Declare 2 functions deposit () and withdrawal () as abstract methods in the interface.

 ### STEP 4:
 Create those 2 functions in the child class and perform respective operation.

 ### STEP 5:
-Use while loop and and switch case to Get the choice from the user whether to perform withdrawal or deposit operation.
+Use while loop and switch case to Get the choice from the user whether to perform withdrawal or deposit operation.

 ### STEP 6:
 After performing the functions display the remaining balance of the use.